This site contains no information about the edibility or toxicity of mushrooms.

 grey-yellow or ochre with a pink tinge, initially convex, then flat with a wavy margin.
 The flesh is spongy and rubbery, whitish, yellowish or clay-coloured and has a fruity smell.
 Pores

-generally recurrent, at first pallid olive or buff, becoming more ochraceous with age, angular, compound, unequal, large.
-Tubes greyish with vinaceous tinge, more or less decurrent.
-Spores
+at first pallid olive or buff, becoming more ochraceous with age, angular, compound, unequal, and large.
+The tubes are sometimes slightly decurrent to the stem.
+Stem

 pallid yellowish sienna, more or less equal or tapering at the base.
 Unlike many members of the Suillus genus, it does not have a stem ring.
 Spore print

 on the www.first-nature.com web site.